prcutler/paulcutler.org/content/posts/2022-01-12-introducing-the-circuitpython-show/index.md

 title: Introducing The CircuitPython Show
 author: Paul Cutler
 type: post
-date: 2022-01-12T11:30:00
+date: 2022-01-12T10:30:00
 categories:
   - circuitpythonshow
 tags:
-  circuitpythonshow
+  - circuitpythonshow
-  podcast
+  - podcast
-  python
+  - python
-  circuitpython
+   - circuitpython
-  fastapi
+   - fastapi

 ---
 [![CircuitPython Show](cps-logo-500.png)]

 I’ve decided to start a podcast!
 The very original show name is The CircuitPython Show, about - you guessed it - CircuitPython!
-More specifically, about the people doing cool things with CircuitPython.
+More specifically, about the people and the cool things they're doing with CircuitPython.

 The show will be a question and answer style interview podcast.
 I’m shooting for each episode to be about 30 minutes.
-I’ll interview a person in (or around) the CircuitPython community and it will give listeners an opportunity to learn more about the people of CircuitPython.
+I’ll interview a person in (or around) the CircuitPython community and it will give listeners an opportunity to learn more about that person.

 I’m still a ways out from releasing episodes.
 I’m planning on six episodes for season one and I’ve been emailing invites out to potential guests.
 So far I have three confirmed guests so I still have a little work to do.